miguelraz/staged-sg-filter/README.md

 ╰─ savgol  205.8 ms      │ 297.4 ms      │ 218.5 ms      │ 219.6 ms      │ 100     │ 100
 ```

-which means it's churning through about `10_000_000/0.2 ≈ 5e7` elements per second or `5e7 * 10e-9 ≈ 0.5` elements per nanosecond.
-Not bad!
+which means it's churning through about `10_000_000/0.2 ≈ 5e7` elements per second or `5e7 * 10^-9 ≈ 0.05` elements per nanosecond.
+Can still be improved!

 ## Notes